Pass It On: Cultural Traditions of the Lower Eastern Shore

 The Ward Museum of Wildfowl Art seeks to deepen and extend its educational offerings to the Lower Eastern Shore and the state of Maryland by offering a K-12 curriculum and activities guide.
 The children of the Lower Eastern Shore are growing up in a rich and unique cultural landscape, with history and tradition embedded in their daily lives.
 This heritage-centered curriculum prepares students for life as citizens who understand the importance of this place and its people as part of the larger world.

 Pass It On: Cultural Traditions of the Lower Eastern Shore links the resources of the Maryland Heritage Authority, the Lower Eastern Shore Heritage Area (LESHA), Maryland Traditions, the Ward Museum, the Edward H. Nabb Research Center, Salisbury University, public and private schools, and other cultural agencies to enrich student learning experiences with traditional arts and cultural heritage themes into K-12 classrooms.
 Pass It On gives schools and teachers the tools to initiate quality cultural heritage programming in their classrooms.
+Pass It On Educator Kits are available to trained teachers to keep at no cost thanks to grant funding.

 Table of Contents